 At Nettitude, we take all of this and more into account.
-We ensure that you get a robust, safe, efficient and effective social engineering test; the output of which you can bring back to your organisation and make important decisions with.
+We ensure that you get a robust, safe, efficient and effective social engineering test and devise a sound cybersecurity strategy; the output of which you can bring back to your organisation and make important decisions with.

 We are CREST accredited as an organisation, and each one of our employees is highly certified.
 The certifications we believe are most relevant to social engineering are shown below.
 Most of these require a rigorous practical demonstration of skill to obtain.